kubernetes/kubernetes/docs/proposals/componentconfig-dump.md

 similar to /metrics endpoints for K8s components and likely to be authenticated in much the same way.

-By way of an HTTP GET the output would be:
+By way of an `HTTP GET` the output would be:

 ```
 {
-    "kind": "configurations-list",
+    "kind": "configuration-list",
     "metadata": {
         "component": "kubelet",
         "id": "818B908B-D053-CB11-BC8B-EEA826EBA090",